Trust Territory of Somaliland: Transfer to Martino Administration (1953)

-That year Martino began preparing for the first democratic elections by ordering a census.
+That year, Martino began preparing for the first democratic elections by ordering a census.
 A 1953 report commissioned by the Italian Ministry of Foreign Affairs would warn the AFIS was creating a precarious situation in Somalia by making the economy entirely reliant on Banana exports.
-The exceptionally high profits from Bananas would deter Italian authorities from development of other crops.
+The exceptionally high profits from bananas would deter Italian authorities from the development of other crops.

 In 1954, the Italian government established post-secondary institutions of law, economics, and social studies in Mogadishu, the territory's capital.
 These institutions were satellites of the University of Rome, which provided all the instruction material, faculty and administration.

 The advisory council setup by the UN would become the scene of an intense rivalry between the Italians and Egyptians.
-Egypt considered Somalia as more rightfully in its sphere of influence compared to the Italians due to historical, cultural and geographic ties, a stance that would remain unchanged during the dramatic transition from the rule of King Farouk to the 1952 Egyptian Revolution.
+Egypt considered Somalia as more rightfully in its sphere of influence compared to the Italians due to historical, cultural and geographic ties, a stance that would remain unchanged during the dramatic transition from the rule of King Farouk to the 1952 Egyptian revolution.
 The Egyptian member of the council, Muhammad Kamal Addin Salah, was widely popular with Somalis for sharply criticizing AFIS policies.
-In 1957 he was assassinated by a Somali gunmen, who was rumoured to have been later silenced by Italian authorities via lethal injection.
+In 1957, he was assassinated by a Somali gunman, who was rumoured to have been later silenced by Italian authorities via lethal injection.